Chapter 1: My Career Gone

 While at the ERA I also helped to devise methods of measuring radio interference.
 This involved the use of many state-of-the-art radio receivers covering the whole of the then-used radio spectrum.
 One of my most fascinating experiences was listening to the whistlers - the glissando sound effects produced by the radio emissions from powerful lightening strikes echoing round the globe between the ground and the ionosphere.

-I spent 2½ formative years writing programs for the Honeywell DDP 124 at the
+I spent 2½ formative years writing programs for the Honeywell DDP 124 computer at the

 Flight Simulator Division in Crawley, Surrey.